-Capital assets financed with the Bond proceeds consist of construction in progress of roadway improvements, water distribution system improvements, sanitary sewer collection system improvements, and storm drainage collection system improvements that will benefit the PID.
+Capital assets financed with the Bond proceeds and the Developer's contribution consisted of construction in progress of roadway improvements, water distribution system improvements, sanitary sewer collection system improvements, and storm drainage collection system improvements that will benefit the PID.
+All public improvements were completed by December 2023 and accepted by and donated to the City in May 2024.
+The donation is recorded in the financial statements as "donated capital assets".